Ulladulla, New South Wales: History

 The name Ulladulla is the modern spelling of an Aboriginal word, the meaning of which is unknown.
-Some records show the name meaning "safe harbour" but local Aboriginal Elders dispute the meaning and point out that a harbour for boats is a modern idea.
+Some records show the name meaning "safe harbour", but local Aboriginal elders dispute that meaning and point out that a harbour for boats is a modern idea.
 The name was corrupted to "Holy Dollar" at one time.
 Alternative spellings as Woolladoorh or Ngulla-dulla have been recorded.
-The first euoropean Settler was Rev Thomas Kendall in 1828 who started Australian Red Cedar cutting at Yackungarrah and Narrawallee Creek in Yatte Yattah, 4 kilometres north of present day Milton.
+The first European settler was Reverend Thomas Kendall in 1828 who started cutting Australian red cedar at Yackungarrah and Narrawallee Creek in Yatte Yattah, four kilometres north of present day Milton.

+Demographics

+At the 2021 census, there were 17,026 people in Ulladulla.